-Here's a simple trick to reduce the repayment period of your mortgage and save you thousands over the course of your loan: Make additional payments which are applied toward the loan principal.
-You can do this in several ways.
-Paying one extra payment one time a year may be the easiest to keep track of.
-Of course, some people will not be able to afford such a large extra payment, so dividing an additional payment into twelve extra monthly payments is a fine option too.
-Another very popular option is to pay half of your payment every other week.
-The effect here is that you make one additional monthly payment in a year.
-These options differ a little in reducing the total interest paid and reducing payback length, but they will all significantly shorten the length of your mortgage and lower the total interest paid over the duration of the loan.
+There's a trick to reduce the repayment period of your mortgage and save thousands of dollars in interest: Make extra payments which go toward the loan principal.
+Borrowers accomplish this goal in a few ways.
+Making one additional payment one time a year may be the simplest to track.
+Of course, some people won't be able to afford such an enormous extra expense, so splitting one additional payment into twelve extra monthly payments works as well.
+Another popular option is to pay a half payment every other week.
+The result is you make one additional monthly payment every year.
+These options differ a little in lowering the final payback amount and shortening payback length, but each will significantly shorten the duration of your mortgage and lower your total interest paid.

 Do you have a question regarding a mortgage program?